SlKelevro/lasso-chat-sanitizer/README.md

-# Lasso Chat Sanitizer Browser Extension
+# Lasso ChatGPT Sanitizer Browser Extension

 Tech stack:
-* PNPM
 * TypeScript
+* React + React Compiler
+* PNPM (important! project uses `pnpm-lock.yaml`, not `package-lock.json`)
 * Vite

-* React + React Compiler
+For development mode use `pnpm run prod-watch` command, it will keep the `dist/` folder up to date with code changes.

+For a finalized prod build use `pnpm run build`.